-American-made furniture company Floyd just introduced a new iteration of its platform bed with the launch of a brand new wood color for its classic platform bed frame.
+American-made furniture company Floyd recently introduced a new iteration of its platform bed with a darker wood color for its classic platform bed frame.

 Floyd spent a great deal of time sourcing the best dark wood material in the market.
 In the end, it found the perfect American, FSC-certified, and responsibly-sourced walnut.
 In addition to being beautiful, walnut is also strong and durable, while the FSC certification means that it comes from responsibly-managed forests that provide environmental, social, and economic benefits to its community.

 Aside from the new wood option, not much else has changed.
 The platform bed comes delivered flat-packed and can be assembled in 15 minutes (no tools needed).
 The modular nature of the frame also allows for easier movement should you decide to move it later.

 Buy the Floyd Walnut Platform Bed Frame here.